Imanexx/imanexx.github.io/_comp2521/intro_to_time_complexity.md

 \end{align*}
 $$

-Lets take the highest degree, which is $n$ and ignore the coefficient.
+Let's take the highest degree, which is $n$ and ignore the coefficient.

 Answer: $\mathcal{O}(n)$

 As our input gets larger, we need to do more work in the loop. $\mathcal{O}(n)$ tells us that the amount of work grows linearly.
 Let's check if that matches our intuition.
 If we change N to N=11, the loop will need to do an extra call.
 If we change it again to N=12, we will make the loop do another call on top of that.

-Each time we increase the number by one, the loop increase by one.
+Each time we increase the number by one, the loop increases by one.
 Hence the computation increases linearly in terms of the input we give it.

 ### Why is the `while (i < N) {` $n + 1$?
-Lets do an example with $N = 3$.
+Let's do an example with $N = 3$.
 How many comparison do we do.
 ```c
 int i = 0;
 int N = 3;